RenderKit/oidn/README.md

 Buffers store opaque data and thus have no information about the type and format of the data.
-Other objects, e.g. filters, typically require specifying the format of the data stored in buffers or shared via pointers to be able to use that data.
+Other objects, e.g. filters, typically require specifying the format of the data stored in buffers or shared via pointers.
 This can be done using the `OIDNFormat` enumeration
 type:

 | Name                       | Description                                   |